openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Other Instructor Experience changes
 -----------------------------------

-- Course authors can optional set Randomized Content Blocks to display a reset option.
+- Course authors can optionally set Randomized Content Blocks to display a reset option.
 This allows students to use the Randomize Content Block as a problem-bank for studying.
 See this `video demo <https://www.loom.com/share/91b7224cb8a74cf2891a240b6e4fb8c6>`_ for the new user experience.
+- upgraded TinyMCE version 4 to version 5.5.1.

 ORA Grading Micro-frontend (MFE)